 That’s why bringing the issue up is so important.
 You will give them the opportunity to express their concerns, their need for privacy, and what types of privacy they are looking for.

 A Room of One’s Own

-Secondly, carving out a space in your home that is their designated space will give them privacy while still allowing you to help keep them safe.
+Secondly, making some modifications to a space in your home that is their designated space will give them privacy while still allowing you to help keep them safe.
 If a bedroom is not available, find a room in your home that can be partitioned off with a screen or even better by adding a door, if none already exist.

 While monitoring your senior loved one may be necessary, don’t forget good manners.
 Be sure to knock before entering their private space.
 Give them the same considerations that you would want yourself.
 Also, don’t forget that things such as getting dressed or giving a sponge bath need extra levels of consideration.
 Envision having to be bathed or dressed by someone else, even a loved one.
 Embarrassment, or at least discomfort, is certainly understandable.

 Finally, this is the age of technology, so use it to your advantage.
 A simple baby monitor can be used to ensure your loved one is okay without having to be physically present in their personal space.

 If you are worried that they may wander out of your home and get lost due to medical conditions such as Alzheimer’s, consider installing motion sensors or alarms on outside doors.
 Both will give you peace of mind, knowing your loved one can’t leave your home without your knowledge while, at the same time, giving you the ability to create a private space for Mom or Dad.

 In the end, no child enjoys becoming their parent’s parent.
 On the flip side, no parent enjoys losing their personal freedoms or privacy.